Welcome! Continued Education training is offered by the Franklin County Board of Developmental Disabilities (FCBDD) to:

 NOTE: Due to space limitations, the annually required “MUI-UI-Rights-Alerts” and “Self Advocacy-Person Centered Planning-Positive Intervention Culture-Self Determination-Behavior Support” courses offered at Administration are “mainly” open to Non-Agency Providers, and a limited number of staff from each agency.
 Still, if space permits, agencies may register additional staff, and/or representatives assigned to staff training, to complete the course in order to gather materials for creating their own presentation for training direct-care staff on behalf of their agency.

-IMPORTANT: On-line MUI-UI and Rights training is available.
-Additional information for Agency Provider training is still available upon request through the FCBDD MUI department, at 614-464-2743.
+IMPORTANT: Online versions of the annually required “MUI-UI-Rights-Alerts…” and “Self Advocacy…” training is available through The Ohio DODD’s “MyLearning” resource, at https://dodd.ohio.gov/wps/portal/gov/dodd/training/This link opens a website in a new tab..
+Additional information for “in-person” Agency Provider training is still available upon request through the FCBDD MUI department, at 614-464-2743.

 Please see below for the current classroom course offerings, to include “Annually Required” and “optional” Continued Education sessions.
 The Instructions for submission are found on each form, and there are no fees charged for attendance.
 If unable to open/print a registration form, write to email@example.com This link opens your email program to send an email.